How Long Does Lateral Partner Hiring Take? Timeline Guide

 Market-Specific Timing Factors

-Your Charlotte market positioning actually works in your favor for timeline acceleration.
+For attorneys with strong, portable financial-services relationships, a competitive market like Charlotte can sometimes shorten timelines — but every situation differs.
 The region's status as one of the fastest-growing legal markets in the Southeast means firms are actively competing for senior talent with established financial services relationships.

 Firms typically evaluate lateral partners more quickly when: